ToxicDonkeyButts/fifth-equilux/Classes/Wizard.md

 Each time you gain a wizard level, you can add two wizard spells of your choice to your spellbook for free.
 Each of these spells must be of a level for which you have spell slots, as shown on the Wizard table.
 On your adventures, you might find other spells that you can add to your spellbook.

-### Arcane Recovery

-You have learned to regain some of your magical energy by studying your spellbook.
-Once per day when you finish a short rest, you can choose expended spell slots to recover.
-The spell slots can have a combined level that is equal to or less than half your wizard level (rounded up), and none of the slots can be 6th level or higher.

-For example, if you're a 4th-level wizard, you can recover up to two levels worth of spell slots.
-You can recover either a 2nd-level spell slot or two 1st-level spell slots.

 ### School of Magic

 When you reach 2nd level, and again at 6th, 10th, and 14th level, you can select a school of magic.
 Abjuration, Conjuration, Divination, Enchantment, Evocation, Illusion, Necromancy or Transmutation.
 The gold and time you must spend to copy a spell of that school into your spellbook is halved.